Landon-Bragg/Flask-App-with-MYSQL-DB/README.md

 Python 3.x
 MySQL
 pip (Python package installer)

-Setup Steps
+## Setup Steps
 Clone the Repository:

-bash
-Copy code
+`bash
   git clone git@github.com:Landon-Bragg/Flask-App-with-MYSQL-DB.git
-cd Flask-App-with-MYSQL-DB
+  cd Flask-App-with-MYSQL-DB`

-Set Up a Virtual Environment (optional, but recommended):
+## Set Up a Virtual Environment (optional, but recommended):

-bash
-Copy code
+`bash
 python3 -m venv venv
-source venv/bin/activate
+source venv/bin/activate`

 Install Required Packages:

-bash
-Copy code
+`bash
 pip install -r requirements.txt
-Configure MySQL Database:
+Configure MySQL Database:`

-Create a MySQL database for the app.
+## Create a MySQL database for the app.
 Update the database connection information in the application (typically in a config file or within index.py).
 Run Database Migrations: This application may include SQL scripts for setting up tables.
 Run these to initialize the database:

-bash
-Copy code
+`bash
 mysql -u username -p database_name < path/to/sql_script.sql
-Run the Application:
+Run the Application:`

-bash
-Copy code
+`bash
 flask run
-The app will be accessible at http://127.0.0.1:5000.
+The app will be accessible at http://127.0.0.1:5000.`

-Usage
+## Usage
 Home Page: Provides access to the main sections of the application.
 Database Operations: Pages allow adding, viewing, editing, and deleting entries from the MySQL database.
 HTML Pages: Templates for displaying data and forms in a structured layout.